stnolting/neorv32/sw/example/demo_freeRTOS_xirq/README.md

   # FreeRTOS Demo for the NEORV32 Processor

-This example shows how to run [FreeRTOS](https://www.freertos.org/) on the NEORV32 processor.
-It features the default "blinky_demo" and the more sophisticated "full_demo" demo applications.
+This example shows how to run [FreeRTOS](https://www.freertos.org/) on the NEORV32 processor while using xirq's.
 See the comments in `main.c` and the according source files for more information.

 The chip-specific extensions folder (`chip_specific_extensions/neorv32`) should be in `$(FREERTOS_HOME)/Source/portable/GCC/RISC-V/chip_specific_extensions`,